codehs/book/introcs/files/karel-commands.md

 * Make sure to end every command with a `();`

 This is how Karel can understand the command.
+These rules are called the syntax.

 * Each command goes on its own line.